apache/nuttx/configs/freedom-k64f/README.txt

     error.

   2016-07-12:  Added support for the KSZ8081 PHY and added the netnsh
     configuration.
-The network is basically functional, but a lot more testing is needed to confirm that.
+The network is basically functional.
+More testing is needed, but I have not seen any obvious network failures.

     In testing, I notice a strange thing.
 If I run at full optimization the code runs (albeit with bugs-to-be-solved).
 But with no optimization or